-I’ve recently had the chance to visit Caltagirone, the ceramic capital of Sicily, on a trip with dad to meet some long-lost relatives and needless to say, it’s been a true feast for the eyes – and the belly!
+I’ve recently had the chance to visit the Sicilian town of Caltagirone, in the province of Catania, on a trip with dad to meet some long-lost relatives and needless to say, it’s been a true feast for the eyes – and the belly!

 Perched on three hills between the Erei and the Iblei mountains, Caltagirone is famous for its millennial ceramic tradition and is one of the eight towns known as the “Baroque Towns of the Val di Noto”, collectively included in the UNESCO World Heritage List.
 That is because after the devastating earthquake that destroyed this area in 1693, most buildings had been reconstructed in the architectural style of that time, which was Baroque.

-Nowadays the town is divided into a modern area with trendy shops and brand new apartments, and an historic center filled with old churches and elegant palazzi.
-We based ourselves in a cute B&B in the old part of town, surrounded by a labyrinth of cobblestone streets where surprises await you around every corner: the smell of fresh bread coming from a traditional bakery, a little piazza lined with orange trees, a greengrocer arranged in the back of an old car, and even a huge procession for the ordination of new priest!
+Nowadays the town is divided into a modern area with trendy shops and brand new apartments, and an historic center full of old churches and elegant palazzi.
+We based ourselves in a cute B&B in the old part of town, surrounded by a labyrinth of cobblestone streets where surprises await you around every corner: the smell of fresh bread coming from a traditional bakery, a little piazza lined with orange trees, a greengrocer arranged in the back of an old car, and even an ordination procession of monks!

 From Piazza Municipio it’s a short walk to reach Via Roma, the town’s main street that features some of Caltagirone’s prettiest sights.
 One of these is the 17th-century Ponte di San Francesco, a beautiful bridge decorated with colorful ceramic tiles overlooked by the imposing facade of the Church of San Francesco d’Assisi.
 Further along via Roma the public gardens offer a relaxing break, especially in spring and summer when trees and flowers are in full bloom.
 There are a number of pathways leading to an open area with an elegant art nouveau pavilion which, sadly, looks a little bit neglected these days.
 Adjacent to the public gardens is the Ceramics Museum, a must-see for all ceramics lovers, with over 2,500 pieces on display.